opendatasoft/ods-documentation/source/publishing_data/11_saving_and_publishing_a_dataset/dataset_actions_status.rst

   * * Unpublish
     * .. image:: images/button_more-actions.png
       .. image:: images/button_unpublish.png
     * Removes the dataset from the front office catalog, deleting all the records during the process.

+    .. admonition:: Warning
+       :class: danger

-In some cases, data can be lost because of an unpublishing (i.e. realtime without recovery, specific connectors etc.)
+       In some cases, the unpublishing of a dataset can erase data (i.e. realtime without recovery, specific connectors, dataset schema change etc.).

   * * Delete dataset
     * .. image:: images/button_more-actions.png
       .. image:: images/button_delete.png
     * Removes the dataset from both front office and back office catalogs.
 Entirely deletes the dataset, its records and everything else related to the dataset.

+    .. admonition:: Warning
+       :class: danger

+       Once a dataset has been deleted, it is not possible to get it back.
+This operation cannot be cancelled or reversed.

 **Actions related to the configuring/processing of a dataset**